Our Ambassadors

 Richard McCourt (Dick) is a television presenter and radio presenter best known as one half of BBC award-winning duo Dick and Dom.
 He has actively taken part in fundraising, campaigned for the Society and is a celebrity supporter.
 He has spoken about his personal experience of dementia caring for his mother.

 Richard is the Chairman of M&C Saatchi Group UK and of M&C Saatchi Merlin, a talent agency for leading names in sport and entertainment.
-He is also the Chairman of South Shore (an ITV Studios production company) and Chairman of Surrey County Cricket Club.
-As Chairman of Surrey, Richard has presided over a dramatic turnaround in the county’s fortunes both on and off the field.
-Since January 2020, Richard has been Chair of our flagship Sport United Against Dementia campaign.
+He is also the Chairman of South Shore (an ITV Studios production company), former Chairman of Surrey County Cricket Club and now Chair of the ECB.
+Since January 2020, Richard has been Chair of our flagship Sport United Against Dementia campaign (SUAD).

 He has been instrumental in establishing the SUAD campaign board, bringing leaders from across the world of sport together for the first time to tackle dementia by raising significant funds and awareness, as well as creating a dementia friendly sporting landscape.